-Mission San Diego de Alcala was founded by Father Junipero Serra and was the first of the 21 California missions founded.
+Mission San Diego de Alcala was founded by Father Junipero Serra and was the first of the 21 California missions created.
 Because of that, it is a place of significant historical value to visit in the state of California.
 The mission was established in its original location (near the Presidio) in 1769, but it was moved to its current location in 1774.
-It was then burned to the ground during an Indian attack, in which the first Christian martyr was killed, Padre Luis Jayme.
+It was then burned to the ground during an Indian attack, in which the first US Christian martyr was killed, Padre Luis Jayme.
 This mission is the start of a great road trip to visit all of the California Missions, which you can read about here, or just a unique spot to explore on its own to get a good understanding of California history.
 Read on for all the information.

 - Cost: $5